 Suffering a fracture is a major concern for older women — and also a strong reminder to their daughters, family and friends that it’s never too early to take an active role to improve their own bone health.

-6 ways to help your fracture recovery time
+6 ways to help your fracture healing time

 In fact, many of the simple steps for overall bone health can also make a significant difference in your fracture recovery time: